 Rifts splits them into several classifications: Cybernetics are basically mechanical prosthetics (which come in fully mechanical or organic Bio-Systems), while Bionics actually augment the user to combat-capable levels, and include weapons.
 Cyborgs come in three levels: Minor cybernetic/bionic enhancements, Partial Conversion (all limbs and some torso reinforcement) and Full Conversion (Entire body except for the brain and spinal column).

-To be fair, many servitors are vat-grown for the specific purpose of being servitors, made without any higher brain functions that would just be removed as soon as they're done growing.
+Servitors, cybernetic automatons used in all aspects of Imperial function, from scribes to maintenance workers to gun platforms.
+Their personalities and higher mental functions are completely wiped and their bodies are cybernetically rebuilt to whatever function they are meant for.
+They are usually vat-grown, but criminals, heretics, and failed Space Marine candidates can also face servitor conversion.
 The Imperium considers fully artificial AI heresy of the highest order, and requires all robotic lackeys of relatively high sophistication to be biologically human, supplemented by cybernetic augmentation.
-This taboo on A.I. (which stands for "Abominable Intelligence") stems from the Robot War that ended Humanity's golden age tens of thousands thousands of years in the past.
+This taboo on A.I. (which stands for "Abominable Intelligence") stems from the Robot War that helped bring in the Age of Strife tens of thousands of years in the past.

 The Space Wolves make use of animals such as ravens and giant wolves, partly cyborged for better results.

-The denizens of Phyrexia in Magic: The Gathering.
+The denizens of Phyrexia.
 Upon birth, they are immediately gutted with most of their body parts replaced with mechanical ones.
 Even the robots they build themselves are borderline cybernetic.
 Someone dissecting one of their artifact creatures pointed out: "its as though someone started out with a living thing, and then replaced bits piecemeal until there was nothing of the original left."

 The Fading Sunssetting similarly has the option to outfit characters with cybernetic parts.
 What makes it interesting is that the available enhancements run the full technological spectrum, from simple metal and ceramic limb replacements, to synthetic flesh, to nanobots.

 Dead Lands: Hell On Earth subverts, inverts, reverts, and blipverts the trope.
 Basically, in the universe it's impossible to make enough room in a human body to insert any relevant cybernetics.
-There is plenty of room in an undead body, though, with the added bonus that, with a bit of demonically influenced Mad Science, you can run the machine parts on the spiritual energies used to create the undead.
+However, there is plenty of room in an undead body since the undead don't need any bits other than the brain anyway.
+This has the added advantage that with a bit of Mad Science jiggery-pokery you can run the machine parts on the spiritual energies used to create the undead.

 In Paranoia, humans in the robot-loving Corpore Metal secret society often get cybernetic replacements.
 Inverted by Corporganic, whose robotic members sometimes get organic replacements ("orgcybing").